Where to Stay in Shanghai: 2026 Guide by a 1-Year Local— lived here 1 year

 Staying in Shanghai for the first time: the French Concession or the Bund are the top choices.
 You’ll get the most authentic experience while still being tourist-friendly.
 Go for Pullman (French Concession), Campanile (close to the Bund), or Waldorf (right at the Bund).

 Best neighborhoods in Shanghai for tourist activities: Jing’an hits the sweet spot.
 It is close to museums and many attractions, but not overwhelmingly touristy.
-When people ask me about the best Shanghai accomodations for tourists, this is usually my answer.
+When people ask me about the best Shanghai accommodations for tourists, this is usually my answer.
 Jing’an Temple is totally worth the visit.

-Several people stand and pray in front of an ornate altar with incense and offerings in a temple setting, a peaceful spot often visited by those exploring where to stay in shanghai. -copyright-moving-jack.
-Com
+Several people stand and pray in front of an ornate altar with incense and offerings in a temple setting, a peaceful spot often visited by those exploring where to stay in Shanghai. -Copyright-moving-jack.com

 Where to stay in Shanghai on a budget: When budget travelers ask me the best area to stay in Shanghai on a budget: Campanile The Bund is centrally located and also offers excellent (perhaps the best) value.